 I-201 The amendment process shall provide continuing review and evaluation of Comprehensive Plan policies and development regulations.

-I-202 Through the amendment process, King County Comprehensive Plan policies and supporting development regulations shall be subject to review, evaluation, and amendment according to an annual cycle and ((a four))eight-year cycle in accordance with RCW 36.70A.130 (1) and (2).
+I-202 Through the amendment process, King County Comprehensive Plan policies and supporting development regulations shall be subject to review, evaluation, and amendment according to an annual cycle, a two-year cycle, and ((a four)) an eight-year cycle in accordance with RCW 36.70A.130 (1) and (2).

 I-203 Except as otherwise provided in this policy, the annual cycle shall not consider proposed amendments to the King County Comprehensive Plan that require substantive changes to Comprehensive Plan policies and development regulations or that alter the Urban Growth Area Boundary.
 Substantive amendments may be considered in the annual amendment cycle only if to consider the following: